 Your healthcare provider slowly gives you dobutamine through the IV, in small doses about every 3 minutes.
 It is normal to feel your heart pound for a few minutes, while the medicine is being given.

 Your healthcare provider will take echo images before the infusion of the drug, during the infusion, and after your pulse returns to normal.
 Your healthcare provider may give you a second medicine to slow your heartbeat to a normal level.

 Your healthcare provider will monitor your heart and blood pressure during and after the test.

 When the test is over, you may return to your normal routine.
-Ask your doctor about taking any medicine that you were told to skip before the test.
-Your doctor will discuss your test results with you.
-The test results help your doctor plan your treatment and any other tests you may need.
+Ask your healthcare provider about taking any medicine that you were told to skip before the test.
+Your healthcare provider will discuss your test results with you.
+The test results help your provider plan your treatment and any other tests you may need.

-Be sure to tell your doctor if you feel any of the following during the test:
+Be sure to tell your healthcare provider if you feel any of the following during the test:

 Chest, arm, or jaw discomfort